-In this Project Management Training workshop, you will walk participants through the nuts and bolts of project management, from setting priorities to controlling expenses and reporting on the results.
-They may still have to cope with the unexpected, but they’ll be better prepared.
+In this project management training course, we will walk you through the nuts and bolts of project management, from setting priorities to controlling expenses and reporting on the results.
+You may still have to cope with the unexpected, but you’ll be better prepared.

 - Understand what is meant by a project.

 - Recognize what steps must be taken to complete projects on time and on budget.

 - Have a better ability to sell ideas and make presentations.

 - Know simple techniques and tools for planning and tracking your project.

 - Have methods for keeping the team focused and motivated.